JFesta/JF_SWEngineeringAssessment_20240517/README.md

 Usage:
 ```
+GraphProcessor.exe groups
-GraphProcessor.exe groups "D:\SomeFolder"
+GraphProcessor.exe groups --output "D:\SomeFolder"
 ```

-Writes all groups into the *D:\SomeFolder\MSGraph\Groups* folder.
+Known Issues:
+* Command fails when processing a Group having an illegal character for the current File System in its name, e.g. backslash *\\*

 ## Authentication Setup
 There are multiple ways to authenticate to the correct Azure Tenant.
 Available methods are chosen in this order: